Michael Justesen: Seattle Liberation Front

 Justesen attended the Seattle Liberation Front's first meeting on January 19, 1970, which was led by the visiting University of Washington philosophy professor Michael Lerner.
 Susan Stern, the author of With the Weatherman, wrote "The SLF was based on premises exactly opposite to Weatherman, and we were not invited to the first meeting, or to any others for that matter."
 In response to the Chicago 7 Trial verdict, the SLF issued a call for people to shut down the Seattle Federal Courthouse on February 17, 1970.
 Dozens of people were arrested, not including Justesen.

-On April 16, 1970, a Federal Grand Jury in Seattle indicted eight people for conspiracy to cause damage to Federal property during "The Day After."
+On April 16, 1970, a federal grand jury in Seattle indicted eight people for conspiracy to cause damage to Federal property during "The Day After."
 Justesen was charged along with Susan Stern, Roger Lippman, Joe Kelly, Jeff Dowd, Michael Lerner, Chip Marshall, and Mike Abeles.
 Justesen went underground in early 1970 before the trial began.
 The remaining members charged were called the Seattle 7.
 Judge Boldt declared a mistrial "because the defendants have seriously prejudiced themselves."

 Weather Underground Organization

 Michael Justesen's fingerprints as well as Karen Ashley, Naomi Jaffe, Bill Ayers, Julie Nichamin, and 16 other Weather Underground member's prints were found by FBI in an abandoned apartment dubbed "Pine Street Bomb Factory" in San Francisco, California.
 Weather Underground members used the apartment during April 1970 to mid April 1971.
 FBI inspections found explosives and bomb making paraphernalia.

-"The Puget Sound Partisan" was a publication that identified with the Seattle Liberation Front.
-In the July 15, 1979 edition, volume 1, #1 a letter from Michael Justesen was published which expressed his feelings.
-Click here to view the letter.
+The Puget Sound Partisan was a publication that identified with the Seattle Liberation Front.
+In the July 15, 1979 edition, volume 1, #1 a letter from Justesen was published which expressed his feelings.